 The Document Registry SHALL search for any resources with the deprecated _id value in the DocumentManifest.subject, DocumentReference.subject, and List.subject; and replace subject value of with the surviving id.
 The Document Registry SHALL record a single audit event indicating the Merge action, with a .entity element for each of the updated Document Registry Resources updated.
-The Document Registry SHOULD record a single Provenance record indicating the Merge action, with the .target element pointing at all of the resources updated by the Document Registry.
+The Document Registry SHOULD create within the Document Registry a single Provenance Resource indicating the Merge action, with the .target element pointing at all of the resources updated by the Document Registry.

 No behavior is expected of the Document Registry on receipt of a feed containing create, delete, or update, although the Document Registry may consume and persist these to support the Document Registry requirements to validate Patient references as a recognized Patient within the Community.